Skip to main content

 https://www.practicalpropertyservices.co.uk/

-Retrofit changes made for the heat pump
+Retrofit changes made for the Heat Pump

-• Of the 8 old radiators in the house, 6 were replaced with new higher output ones
+• Of the 8 old radiators in the house, 6 were replaced with new higher output ones (note, some of the radiator changes were done winter before we got the heat pump)

 • 1 additional new radiator installed in dining room